BretCameron/sanity-plugin-order-documents/README.md

 To allow custom fields, a type must include:

 - the `order` field,
-- one or more additional hidden number fields.
+- one or more additional fields (which must be hidden and have type `"number"`).

-For example, let's add two new fields to our `audiencePick` and `criticsPick` to `./schemas/movie.js`.
+For example, let's add two new custom fields to `./schemas/movie.js`:

 ```js
 fields: [